Skip to Main

 Once trainees begin clinical training, they will learn alongside their clinical colleagues over the entire four-year clinical program without interruption, except for the six weeks per year, to maintain pace and competence.
 In addition, the fourth year has nine months of electives to focus on mini-fellowships, additional research, and potentially mentored teaching of medical students.

 Our residents have a strong track record of grant funding, including an average of 2 RSNA Resident Research grants funded per year from 2021-2025.
-Our residents also boast strong publication records, which can be viewed under the “Meet the Residents” tab.
+Our residents also boast strong publication records, which can be viewed under the “Meet Our Residents” tab.

 • Faculty